jemalloc/jemalloc/INSTALL.md

 that might work is:

     ./autogen.sh
-    make dist
     make
     make install

-Note that documentation is not built by the default target because doing so would create a dependency on xsltproc in packaged releases, hence the requirement to either run 'make dist' or avoid installing docs via the various install_* targets documented below.
+Note that documentation is built by the default target only when xsltproc is available.
+Build will warn but not stop if the dependency is missing.

 ## Advanced configuration